Bootstrap

 Default Parameters

-• %wwwDir% is the absolute path to the directory containing the index.php entry file
+• %wwwDir% is the absolute path to the directory containing the entry file index.php

 • %tempDir% is the absolute path to the directory for temporary files